WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 #### Decentralized IDs (DIDs), Documents and Attestations

 A DID is a decentralized identifier to a user’s agent (UA), for a specific purpose, and not necessarily correlated to any other identifiers for her identity.
 Per the [W3C DID Specification](https://w3c-ccg.github.io/did-spec/), associated with a DID is a DID Document that contains information about the public keys and service endpoints for that DID.
 Thus, given a DID, the holder of the DID has a mechanism to communicate with the Identity Owner of that DID.
-DIDs may be public and stored on a publicly available Distribute Ledger, with their associated DID Document found via the [DIF Universal Resolver](https://github.com/decentralized-identity/universal-resolver), or may be pairwise private DIDs, where two Identities directly exchange DIDs/DID Documents.
+DIDs may be public and stored on a publicly available Distributed Ledger or may be pairwise private DIDs, where two Identities directly exchange DIDs.
+For each DID, its associated DID Document is found via the [DIF Universal Resolver](https://github.com/decentralized-identity/universal-resolver).
+ > [name=Ron Kreutzer]I modified the part about pairwise DIDs to state that only DIDs are shared.
+All DDOs are found via the Universal Resolver -- correct?

 An attestation is something (such as a [Verifiable Credential](https://www.w3.org/TR/verifiable-claims-data-model/)) issued by an entity to a holder (often the individual) so that the holder can prove they hold the attestation to others.
-In one of the example below, for instance, Alice wants to receive a graduation attestation from the College so that they can present (prove) that attestation to LinkedIn.
+In one of the examples below, for instance, Alice wants to receive a graduation attestation from the College so that she can present (prove) that attestation to a professional networking site.

 #### Interface Guidelines: Hubs, Agents and Identity Owners